 |Presents a document from the List of Acceptable Documents in which his or her name is spelled slightly differently than the name he or she wrote in Section 1||Ask your employee the reason for the difference in spelling.
 If it reasonably appears to be genuine and to relate to the individual, you may accept the document.||Ask your employee to use his or her full legal name in Section 1.
 Ask him or her to do one of the following: correct Form I-9 and initial the change; provide a different document with the correct spelling; provide you a corrected document.|

 |Provides a document in which the name the employee wrote in Section 1 is completely or substantially different from the name on the document||Ask the employee the reason for the name change

 If your employee maintains that the name in Section 1 is his or her legal name and you are satisfied that the document reasonably appears to relate to the employee, you may accept the document.

 Attach a memo to the Form I-9 explaining the discrepancy.

-If the employee voluntarily provides proof of a name change, you should keep a copy of it with the memo.
+If the employee voluntarily provides proof of a name change, you may keep a copy of it with the memo.

 Note: This chart only applies to newly hired employees.

-Employers who partner with the IMAGE Program receive training and education from U.S. Immigration and Customs Enforcement (ICE) on proper hiring procedures, fraudulent document detection and anti-discrimination laws.
-Employers may also visit the Office of Special Counsel website for more information on anti-discrimination laws and employment verification.
+Employers who partner with the IMAGE program receive training and education from U.S. Immigration and Customs Enforcement on proper hiring procedures, fraudulent document detection and anti-discrimination laws.
+Employers may also visit the Immigrant and Employee Rights Section (IER) website for more information on anti-discrimination laws and employment verification.